eidealex/GALUPmd/FirstDraft.md

 | ![Reclassify parameters](./pictures/RclsfyP1.jpg) | ![Reclassify table parameters](./pictures/RclsfyP2.jpg)|![Raster Calculator output](./pictures/RclsfyEx.jpg)|

-### 5. Subdivide
+### 2.5 Subdivide
 is a tool that subdivides the original geometry into smaller parts, where no part has more than the specified maximum number of nodes.

-### 5.1 Usage
+- **Usage**
   The **subdivide** tool is used to break down complex geometries into more manageable parts.
 In our case, this tool allows us to subdivide large areas of land into IDU's.

-### 5.2 Example
+- **Example**:

 | ID | File Name        | Data Format |Type    | Description                     |
 |----|------------------|-------------|--------|---------------------------------|